Animal Legal Defense Fund’s Animal Law Summer School

 June, July and August 2017

-The Animal Legal Defense Fund is pleased to announce the launch of our Animal Law Summer School in 2017!
+The Animal Legal Defense Fund is pleased to announce the launch of our free Animal Law Summer School in 2017!
 All are welcome to join us for three 60-minute tutorials provided by leading authorities on cutting-edge topics in animal law: Ag-Gag, puppy mills and captive wildlife.